JoeyBF/SeqSee/README.md

     - **`borderColor`**: The color of the chart and tooltip borders.
 Defaults to `"black"`.
     - **`textColor`**: The color of text and labels.
 Defaults to `"black"`.
   - **`attributes`**: Maps names to predefined [attribute lists](#attribute-lists), which can be applied to nodes or edges for consistent styling.
-Some special aliases are predefined but can be
+We require the attribute names to be [valid CSS identifiers][css-identifiers].
+Some special aliases are predefined but can be customized:
-    customized:
     - **`grid`**: An attribute list applied to the grid itself.
 Defaults to `[ {"color": "#ccc", "thickness": 0.01} ]`.
     - **`defaultNode`**: An attribute list applied to all nodes.
 Defaults to `[ {"color": "black"}